Ai2-Alliance/VoiceKey/docs/negative_detection.md

 4. **Decision Making**: If the features are absent or below the threshold, flag the voice as potentially AI-generated.
 5. **Authentication Outcome**: Accept or reject the authentication attempt based on the detection results.

-#### Diagram: Negative Detection Workflow

-*(Note: As an AI language model developed by OpenAI, I cannot create images, but you can include a flowchart illustrating the above steps in your documentation.)*

 ---

 ## Comparison with Positive Detection